tarcea/node-postgre-api/README.md

 # node-postgre-api
-nodejs user authentication api using postgresql db
+nodejs user authentication api using postgresql db and jwt